veidzj/auth-ts/README.md

 ## Project Summary

-Auth TS is a user authentication system developed using TypeScript and Node.
-It provides a robust set of features for managing user authentication, including registration and login functionalities.
-The project aims to offer a secure and efficient way for applications to handle user authentication processes.
+Auth TS is a user authentication and authorization system developed using TypeScript and Node.
+It provides a robust set of features for managing user authentication and authorization.
+The project aims to offer a secure and efficient way for applications to handle user authentication and authorization processes.

 ## Project Features

 ### Completed Features

-- [x] User registration
+- [x] User sign up
-- [x] User login
+- [x] User sign in

 ### Features To Do